 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where tintinaite typically forms.
+Look in hydrothermal veins country, the host setting where tintinaite typically forms.
 If you start seeing galena, pyrite, siderite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, fibrous aggregates, massive habit, so train your eye for that shape before scanning the outcrop.